Robert-Kurczak/PiGarden/pi/README.md

  3. [ChartJS](https://www.chartjs.org/)

 ## Setup
-All scripts needs to be placed in home directory in Raspbian system.
-Web page, which is in html folder needs to be placed in apache website directory - /var/www/html by default
+Everything in "pi" folder needs to be placed in home directory - /home/pi by default Web page, which is in html folder needs to be placed in apache website directory - /var/www/html by default PiGarden-Database.sql is my database schema dump.
+Database from this file must be created on MariaDB engine.

 ## Hardware
 ### Design